 - Having a lash lift.

 - Blow-drying your extensions at full blast on the hot setting.

 - Rubbing your eyes.

-How to Improve Lash Extension Retention (Video)
+How to Keep Lash Extensions From Falling Out (Video)

 It’s normal for extensions to slowly fall out with your natural lashes as they move through their life cycle.
 If your extensions need a refill within 2 weeks of being applied, they’re falling out too fast!
 The biggest reason extensions fall out too soon is that they weren’t expertly applied or cared for.

 Get extra days with full, fluttery lashes by having your extensions applied by a reputable lash pro and taking special care of them – they’re worth it!